LucasBehrendt/gamers-ground/README.md

 A robots.txt file tells search engine crawlers which URLs the crawler can access on your site.
 By adding it to the project, pages that contain sensitive information is shielded by excluding it from search engine crawling.
 It also helps avoid overloading the site with requests.

+On a live project, the robots.txt file would need to be tested through the Google Search Console.
+Again, since this project is for educational purposes only, no further steps will be taken.

 <details>

 <summary>Robots.txt file</summary>